-3.1 Any suspicion of fraud or other wrongdoing will be treated seriously and will be reviewed and analysed in accordance with the Public Interest Disclosure Act (1998), the Human Rights Act, the Council's Anti- Money Laundering Policy, the Council's Anti-Fraud, Bribery and Corruption Policy and the Council's Safeguarding Policy.

-- 3.2 Potential whistle blowers should be aware that they have statutory protection against victimisation and dismissal under the Public Interest Disclosure Act 1998, if they speak out genuinely against corruption and malpractice at work. - 3.3 It is essential for all concerned that disclosures of wrongdoing or irregularity are dealt with properly, quickly and discreetly.
-This is in the interests of the Council, its employees, and any persons who are the subject of such allegations, as well as the person making the disclosure. - 3.4 Confidential reporting is the disclosure or communication of information about possible wrongdoing by individuals or organisations, either internally or externally, to an organisation, in this case, the Council. - 3.5 The Council is committed to the highest possible standards of openness, probity and accountability.
-In line with that commitment, we expect all organisations that deal with us who have serious concerns about any aspect of the Council's work to come forward and voice those concerns.
-It is recognised that most cases will proceed on a confidential basis to protect the confidentiality of the parties involved while matters are investigated. - 3.6 This policy makes it clear that concerns can be raised without fear of victimisation, subsequent discrimination or disadvantage and is intended to encourage and enable serious concerns to be raised with the Council rather than ignoring a problem or 'blowing the whistle' to external sources. - 3.7 The procedure applies to all potential whistle blowers, as per paragraph 1.2 above.
+- 3.1 Any suspicion of fraud or other wrongdoing will be treated seriously and will be reviewed and analysed in accordance with the Public Interest Disclosure Act (1998), the Human Rights Act, the Council's Anti- Money Laundering Policy, the Council's Anti-Fraud, Bribery and Corruption Policy and the Council's Safeguarding Policy. - 3.2 Potential whistle blowers should be aware that they have statutory protection against victimisation and dismissal under the Public Interest Disclosure Act 1998, if they speak out genuinely against corruption and malpractice at work. - 3.3 It is essential for all concerned that disclosures of wrongdoing or irregularity are dealt with properly, quickly and discreetly.
+This is in the interests of the Council, its employees, any persons who are the subject of such allegations, as well as the person making the disclosure. - 3.4 Confidential reporting is the disclosure or communication of information about possible wrong doing by individuals or organisations, either internally or externally, to an organisation, in this case, the Council. - 3.5 The Council is committed to the highest possible standards of openness, probity and accountability.
+In line with that commitment we expect all organisations that deal with us who have serious concerns about any aspect of the Council's work to come forward and voice those concerns.
+It is recognised that most cases will have to proceed on a confidential basis. - 3.6 This policy makes it clear that concerns can be raised without fear of victimisation, subsequent discrimination or disadvantage and is intended to encourage and enable serious concerns to be raised with the Council rather than ignoring a problem or 'blowing the whistle' to external sources such as the media. - 3.7 The procedure applies to all potential whistle blowers, as per paragraph 1.1.

-4. Aims and Application
+4. Aims